It’s the season for resolutions—but soon the partying will pass and we'll have that sober conversation with ourselves:

 This is part of the reason you pick your battles.
 Losing 30 pounds AND saving $5,000 AND getting promoted might all be awesome, hugely-fulfilling goals—that you're totally capable of accomplishing!
 But each one likely requires lots of effort and lots of time.
 The effort and time are worth the reward if you can focus down the goal—but if you spread yourself thin, it'll all go to waste.

-Winning Resolutions — or How to Make the Top 8%
+Other Advice to Make the Top 8%

 Figure out what you actually want.
 Test your resolution by pitting it against its competitors, the other things you might want to do.
 If you were guaranteed that only one thing would go right this year, what would you want it to be?